What are nutritional supplements?

 Normally, you should be able to get all the nutrients you need from a balanced diet.
 However, taking supplements can provide additional nutrients when your diet is lacking or when certain health conditions cause you to develop an insufficiency or deficiency.

 In most cases, multiple-vitamin supplements provide all the basic micronutrients (vitamins and minerals) your body needs.
-These multiple vitamins are generally safe because they contain only small amounts of the each nutrient.
+These multiple vitamins are generally safe because they contain only small amounts of each nutrient.

 Individual nutrients can also be sold as dietary supplements, but usually in larger amounts than what's found in a typical multiple-vitamin.
 They may be used to treat a deficiency, such as iron deficiency, but sometimes they're used therapeutically to treat specific health conditions or risk factors.